maphongba008/rn-scaled-sheet/Readme.md

 /**
  * Eg: base screen size is 375 x 667
-   Assume app running on 411 x 896 phone,
-   => Wrap the value you don't want to scaled in ""
+   Assume app running on 411 x 896 phone, use original function if you don't want to scale
  */
 const styles = ScaledSheet.create({
   container: {